SAP-samples/abap-cheat-sheets/05_Constructor_Expressions.md

 implies that the data object is initialized.
 However, for some constructor operators, there is an addition with which the initialization can be avoided.
 >- As is true for many of the following syntax options, you can do a lot with constructor expressions, often with fewer lines (than older syntax equivalents) of code in a very elegant way.
 However, keep in mind the readability, maintainability, and debuggability of your code.
+For example, you can use iteration expressions instead of `LOOP` statements.
+The expressions are handy and more concise, but may be harder to read and they cannot be debugged.

 <p align="right"><a href="#top">⬆️ back to top</a></p>